-- After downloading the file, use WinRAR or 7zip to unpack the archive, open the .xlsm document with Excel, activate the macros, and save it.
-The question regarding activating the macros should only appear the first time you open the document, or if you rename it or place it in another folder.
+- After downloading the file, use WinRAR or 7zip to unpack the archive, open the .xlsm documents with Excel, activate the macros, and save them.
+The question regarding activating the macros should only appear the first time you open the documents, or if you rename them or place them in another folder.

 - If you run into problems, please read the rubric F.A.Q.